ereslibre/kubernetes-cluster-vagrant/README.md

 * `pause`

-Also, the following images inside `$GOPATH/src/k8s.io/kubernetes/_output/release-images/amd64` are also copied and loaded in the base box:
+Also, the following images inside `$GOPATH/src/k8s.io/kubernetes/bazel-bin/build` (created manually or by running `make images` within this project) are also copied and loaded in the base box:

 * `kube-apiserver`
 * `kube-controller-manager`